cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 Lab 2 will give you experience designing, implementing, testing, and prototyping more complicated combinational logic using the Verilog hardware description language.
-In addition to leveraging the concepts from lecture across two key abstraction layers: logic gates and boolean equations, this lab will also reinforce three key abstraction principles: modularity, hierarchy, and regularity.
+In addition to leveraging the concepts from lecture across two key abstraction layers: logic gates and Boolean equations, this lab will also reinforce three key abstraction principles: modularity, hierarchy, and regularity.
 This lab will give students experience with several combinational building blocks including